OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-CMOfficeDeployment/README.md

 			Example: Update-CMOfficePackage -Channels FirstReleaseDeferred -OfficeSourceFilesPath D:\OfficeChannels -MoveSourceFiles $true

-##Creating Office 365 Client Programs
+##**Section 2b**Creating Office 365 Client Programs.
+Once the package is created you create the various programs as lined out below.
 ###Create-CMOfficeDeploymentProgram
 1. To create an Office 365 deployment program use **Create-CMOfficeDeploymentProgram**